 Follow the main A4085 Roman road through Waunfawr as far as the Welsh Highland Light Railway station, where you turn up the narrow lane signposted to Rhosgadfan.
 Still following the North Wales Pilgrims’ Path, follow a rough footpath up the wooded hillside, over ancient iron stiles, and past long-abandoned cottages onto the open moorland.

-After following the North Wales Pilgrims’ Path for some distance, branch off between quarry workings and down into the village of Y Fron.
+After following the North Wales Pilgrims’ Way for some distance, branch off between quarry workings and down into the village of Y Fron.
 After crossing some fields, take the path, firstly along an old tramway, then down a bracken-covered field, where the path can become indistinct.